 The trick to leaving windows bare, says Tang, is to be uniform.
 In a room, if you leave one window uncovered, you also should leave all the other windows uncovered because “you don’t want one to look like an orphan.”

 Another way to achieve an uncovered look is to think ahead–far, far ahead–and to include in the remodel design recessed curtain tracks or pockets for shades.
 “You can build a pocket on a window, where essentially the trim above the window falls a little lower to hide the shade that’s behind it,” says Tang.
-Here’s an example of the finished look, from one of his projects.
+Here’s an example of the finished look, from one of his projects with a former firm.

 Total cost: $0.
 (I know that’s self-evident, but the figure made me so happy I couldn’t resist typing it.)